openaccesstoimmigrants/EmpowerItaly/README.md

 1. Immigrants' nationality and distribution
 2. Immigrants educational level
-3. Industry sector in which immigrants are present
+3. Industry sector in which immigrants and italians are present
 4. Activity rate between immigrants and Italians
 5. Unemployment rate between immigrants and Italians
-6. GDP rate in Italy
-7. Annual average households income

 ### 2.1.
 The Open Data scenario